Majcew/Majcew/README.md

 <h1 align="center">Hi 👋, I'm Krzysztof Dragon</h1>
 <h3 align="center">I'm currently a student of the Silesian University of Technology trying to get my Master's degree in Computer Science.
-For my Master's degree project I'm writing about the reduction of fuzzy rules in fuzzy system based application and developing a algorithm to determinate the output of fuzzy rules, without any knowledge in the tested subject..</h3>
+For my Master's degree project I'm writing about the reduction of fuzzy rules in fuzzy system based application and developing a algorithm to determinate the output of fuzzy rules, without any prior knowledge in the tested subject.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=majcew&label=Profile%20views&color=0e75b6&style=flat" alt="majcew" /> </p>